-Code Ref.
-Code Provisions Comply ("C")/ Explain ("E") Corporate Governance Practices D.3 Corporate Governance Function าร D.3.1 The terms of reference of the board (or a committee or committees performing this function) should include: С The terms of reference of the Audit Committee that were adopted with effect from 26 February 2015 includes the following corporate governance functions delegated by the Board: Develop and review the Company's policies and practices an company. by the Board: Develop and review the Company's policies and practices on corporate governance and make recommendations to the Board; Review and monitor the training and continuous professional development of Directors and senior management; Review and monitor the Company's policies and practices on compliance with legal and regulatory requirements; Develop, review and monitor the code of conduct and compliance manual (if any) applicable to employees and Directors; and Review the Company's compliance with the CG Code and disclosure in this Corporate Governance Report.
-At the Audit Committee's meeting held in March 2022, the Audit Committee was satisfied that the above-mentioned corporate governance functions were adhered to, and members of the Audit Committee had examined the Company's policies and practices on corporate governance and compliance with legal and regulatory requirements including:- Anti-Fraud and Anti-Bribery Policy; Anti-Money Laundering Policy; Board Diversity Policy; Director Nomination Policy; Director Nomination Policy; Director Nomination Policy; Media, Public Engagement and Donation Policy; Model Code for Securities Transactions by Directors; Policy on Appointment of Third Party Representatives; Policy on Handling of Confidential Information, Information Disclosure, and Securities Dealing; Privacy Policy and Personal Information Collection Statement; Sanctions Compliance Policy; Mistleblowing Policy - Procedures for Reporting Possible Improprieties. the Whistleblowing Policy - Procedures for Reporting Possible Improprieties and system for employees and those who deal with the Company (e.g. customers and suppliers) to raise concerns, in confidence and anonymity, with the audit committee about possible improprieties in any matter related to the Company.
-The Company has established Anti-Fraud and Anti-Bribery Policy and systems that promote and support anti-corruption laws and regulations.
-D.3.2 The board should be responsible for performing the corporate governance duties set out in the terms of reference in D.3.1 or it may delegate the responsibility to a committee or committees. С The Board has delegated the responsibility of performing the corporate governance duties to the Audit Committee.
+D.3.1 The terms of (or a comm performing include: - develo compa practic govern recome board; - review trainin profess of dire manage - review compa practic with le require: - develo the coordinate complication of the coordinate complication of the coordinate complication of the coordinate complication of the coordinate coor de Ref.
+Code Provisions Comply ("C")/ Explain ("E") Corporate Governance Practices (or a comm performing include: - develo compa practic govern recomm board; - review trainin profess of dire manag - review compa practic with le require - develo the concomplication application directors. - review complication complication code a Corpordire.
+3 Corporate Governance Functio ns (or a committee or committees performing this function) should C The terms of reference of the Audit Committee that were adopted with effect from 26 February 2015 includes the following corporate governance functions delegated by the Board: Develop and review the Company's policies and practices on corporate governance and make recommendations to the Board; Review and monitor the training and continuous professional development of Directors and senior management; Review and monitor the Company's policies and practices on compliance with legal and regulatory requirements; Develop, review and monitor the code of conduct and compliance manual (if any) applicable to employees and Directors; and Review the Company's compliance with the CG Code and disclosure in this Corporate Governance Report.
+At the Audit Committee's meeting held in March 2022, the Audit Committee was satisfied that the above-mentioned corporate governance functions were adhered to, and members of the Audit Committee had examined the Company's policies and practices on corporate governance and compliance with legal and regulatory requirements including:- Anti-Fraud and Anti-Bribery Policy; Anti-Fraud and Anti-Bribery Policy; Anti-Money Laundering Policy; Director Nomination Policy; Director Nomination Policy; Media, Public Engagement and Donation Policy; Media, Public Engagement and Donation Policy; Policy on Appointment of Third Party Representatives; Policy on Handling of Confidential Information, Information Disclosure, and Securities Dealing; Privacy Policy and Personal Information Collection Statement; Sanctions Compliance Policy; Shareholders Communication Policy; and Whistleblowing Policy - Procedures for Reporting Possible Improprieties.
+As mentioned above, the Company has established and from time to time updated the Whistleblowing Policy - Procedures for Reporting Possible Improprieties and system for employees and for perform governance terms of ref 3.2 The board should be responsible for performing the corporate governance duties set out in the terms of reference in D.3.1 or it may delegate the responsibility to a С The Board has delegated the responsibility of performing the corporate governance duties to the Audit Committee.
 To that effect, the terms of reference of the Audit Committee as set out in D.3.1 above include the corporate governance functions delegated by the Board.